riceluxs1t/mini_programming_bootcamp/README.md

 - HOMEWORKNAME : supplied as one of the arguments of the "grade" django command.
-STUDENTNAME: supplied as one of the arguments of the "grade" django command. "grade" django command exists in path "grader.management.commands.grade.py"
+STUDENTNAME: supplied as one of the arguments of the "grade" django command. "grade" django command exists in path "grader.management.commands.grade.py" An example use case is "python manage.py grade homework2 nate". homework2 corresponds to HOMEWORKNAME and nate to STUDENTNAME

 - a solution module at path "grader.solutions.HOMEWORKNAME.PY".
 This file contains a class named Grader, which supplies a method